-According to www.health.gov, participating in sports delivers myriad health, social, academic and even employment benefits.
+According to www.health.gov, participating in sports delivers myriad health, social, academic, and even employee benefits.
 These advantages don’t come without some risk, however.
 More than 3.5 million kids under age 14 receive medical treatment for sports injuries each year.
 High school-age athletes add 2 million injuries – half a million of them requiring doctor visits and 30,000 requiring hospital stays.
 The CDC says more than half of these injuries are preventable.
 Facial trauma is one category of injury.
-Maxillofacial injuries include any injury to the mouth, face and jaw.
+Maxillofacial injuries include any injury to the mouth, face, and jaw.

 Here are nine strategies to ensure a safe sports season.

 - Be zealous about safety issues; learn about the risks posed by the sport your child plays and take steps to exercise preventive measures where you can.

 - Before the season begins, hold a team meeting with all the coaches, players, and their parents or guardians in attendance.
 Here, an approach to prevent injuries can be agreed upon.
 Officials can also be made aware of the strategies.

 - Throughout the season, guide young athletes on ways to prevent injury: have a pre-participation physical by a doctor; always warm-up before practice and games with light jogging and stretching; incorporate strength training into fitness training regimes; be sure to use proper sport-specific form and technique in drills and gameplay.